rrvsh/pantheon/README.md

     - Federation with ActivityPub
     - Wakapi
   - Add a way to define services per host and refer to them by hostname
+  - helios as file and db server, apollo as services and reverse proxy
 - 0.3.0
   - Integration tests for all services
+  - Set directory permissions properly for impermanence
   - Easier way to add proxyPass, web server independent
   - Migrate services from helios